phpman > man > scsiformat(8)

 -M size

-partition is created, and thus the partition table is simply initialised to be
+tion is created, and thus the partition table is simply initialised to be valid (but

-valid (but empty).
-If the size exceeds the disk capacity, a partition as large as
+empty).
+If the size exceeds the disk capacity, a partition as large as possible is

 e) Miscellaneous